dorukbulut/Python-Projects/README.md

 # Python-Projects
-All of my projects in Python
+All of my projects in Python includind Data Science, Machine and Deep Learning.